BORROWING FOR UNDERGRADUATE STUDENTS //

-Holds: If an item is checked out, anyone eligible to borrow may place a hold on it.
-This prevents the patron who has it checked out from renewing it but does not affect the due date.
+Holds: If an item is checked out, a hold can be placed.
+This prevents the patron who has it checked out from renewing, but does not affect the due date.
 When an item with a hold on it is returned, you will receive a notice that the item is ready for you in the respective library.
 You may place a hold on checked-out items yourself through the online catalog or you may ask library staff at the circulation desk to do so for you.
 Holds cannot be placed on items that are not checked out.

 Students enrolled in summer session courses must present their student ID with a valid summer sticker.
 In addition, students who: